On the penalized maximum likelihood estimation of high-dimensional approximate factor model: Algorithm

+which was used by \citet{Bai16} to update $\bSigma_{\be}$.
+We can check that \eqref{approxObjnoC} has a closed-form solution which exactly corresponds to the generalized thresholding covariance matrix estimator \citep{Roth09}.
+We also note that the $\bSigma_{\be}^{(k+1)}$ given by \eqref{approxObjnoC} may contain negative eigenvalue due to the thresholding procedure.
+A similar discussion on the high-dimensional covariance matrix estimation has been given by \citet{XueM12}, which asserted that the generalized thresholding covariance matrix estimator can not guarantee the estimate of covariance matrix to be positive definite.} So in high-dimensional setting we directly give an lower bound $\delta$ of the minimum eigenvalue of $\bSigma_{\be}$, which forms the constraint $\bSigma_{\be}\succeq \delta \bI_p$ in \eqref{approxObj}.
+It should be noted that $\delta$ is not a tuning parameter and we may choose $\delta=10^{-4}$.
+Similar treatment has been used in high-dimensional covariance matrix estimation to guarantee a positive definite estimate of the covariance matrix \citep{Roth12,XueM12,LiuW14}. \citet{LiuW14} also proposed a data driven procedure to determine the value of $\delta$.

-To solve problem \eqref{approxObj}, many methods, like alternating direction method of multipliers \citep[ADMM,see e.g.][]{Boyd11}, can be used.
-However when ADMM is used, a penalty parameter in the augmented lagrange function need the user to choose, which has no influence on theoretical convergence results \citep{XueM12}, but can give nonnegligible impact on numerical performance \citep{MaXZ13}.
-Here, we follow \citet{CuiL16} and solve problem \eqref{approxObj} by applying the APG algorithm to its lagrangian dual problem, which leads to the solution of problem \eqref{approxObj}.
-The lagrange function of problem \eqref{approxObj} is
+To solve \eqref{approxObj}, many methods, like alternating direction method of multipliers \citep[ADMM,][]{Boyd11}, can be used.
+However, when the ADMM is taken, a penalty parameter in the augmented lagrange function needs the user choose.
+The penalty parameter has no influence on the theoretical convergence results \citep{XueM12}, but can give nonnegligible impact on the numerical performance \citep{MaXZ13}.
+Here, we follow \citet{CuiL16} and solve \eqref{approxObj} by applying the APG algorithm to its lagrangian dual problem.